-On March 5, 2024, the Company received a letter from the Listing Qualifications Department of Nasdaq (the "Staff") stating that the Company has not regained compliance with Listing Rule 5550(a)(2) because the Company's common stock did not meet the minimum bid price of \$1.00 per share required for continued listing on The Nasdaq Capital Market, and the Company is not eligible for a second 180 day cure period under Rule 5810(c)(3)(A)(2) because the Company does not comply with the \$5,000,000 minimum stockholders' equity initial listing requirement for The Nasdaq Capital Market, and that accordingly, Nasdaq would delist the Company's common stock unless the Company requested an appeal of this determination.
+On March 5, 2024, the Company received a letter from the staff at the Listing Qualifications Department of Nasdaq (the "Staff") stating that the Company has not regained compliance with Listing Rule 5550(a)(2) because the Company's common stock did not meet the minimum bid price of \$1.00 per share required for continued listing on The Nasdaq Capital Market ("Nasdaq"), and the Company is not eligible for a second 180 day cure period under Rule 5810(c)(3)(A)(2) because the Company does not comply with the \$5,000,000 minimum stockholders' equity initial listing requirement for Nasdaq, and that accordingly, Nasdaq would delist the Company's common stock unless the Company requested an appeal of this determination.
 On March 11, 2024, the Company submitted a request for a hearing before the Nasdaq Hearings Panel to appeal the Staff's delisting determination.

-On March 12, 2024, the Company received a letter from the Staff stating that based upon the Staff's review of the Company and pursuant to Listing Rule 5101, the Staff believes that the Company no longer has an operating business and is a "public shell," and that the continued listing of its securities is no longer warranted, in view of work force reductions and resignations of members of the board of directors and officers (see below).

-The letter further stated that the Company no longer meets the requirement of Rule 5550(b)(2) to maintain a minimum Market Value of Listed Securities of \$35 million, if none of the other standards set forth in Rule 5550(b) is met.

-The Staff stated that the foregoing matters serve as an additional basis for delisting the Company's common stock from The Nasdaq Stock Market, and that the Hearings Panel will consider this matter in rendering a determination regarding the Company's continued listing on The Nasdaq Capital Market.

-The Company intends also to appeal the foregoing determinations.
-The requested hearing before the Hearings Panel will be held on May 7, 2024.
+On March 12, 2024, the Company received a letter from the Staff stating that based upon the Staff's review of the Company and pursuant to Listing Rule 5101, the Staff believes that the Company no longer has an operating business and is a "public shell," and that the continued listing of its securities is no longer warranted, in view of work force reductions and resignations of members of the board of directors and officers.
+The letter further stated that the Company no longer meets the requirement of Rule 5550(b) (2) to maintain a minimum market value of listed securities of \$35 million, if none of the other standards set forth in Rule 5550(b) is met.
+The Staff stated that the foregoing matters serve as an additional basis for delisting the Company's common stock from the Nasdaq, and that the Hearings Panel will consider this matter in rendering a determination regarding the Company's continued listing on the Nasdaq.
+The Company appealed the foregoing determinations.
+The requested hearing before the Hearings Panel was held on May 7, 2024.